Graham · Fife & Perthshire

 - Can I bring my dog up Meall Buidhe?

-- Is there mobile signal on Meall Buidhe?
+- What's mobile reception like on Meall Buidhe?

 - Poor signal in upper Glen Lyon — occasional bars on the summit toward Loch Tay